Muzammil-Bilwani/advance-python-course/week_9_10/README.md

-# Week 7 - Database Integration in Django
+# Week 9 and 10 - Database Integration in Django

 ## 1. Databases